nibiralpha/calculatefactorial/README.md

+# About
 This is a simple react componet which will take a number as input and will return the factorial of that given number.

-### instructions
+## instructions

-Clone the repo
+1. Clone the repo
-cd calculatefactorial
+2. cd calculatefactorial
-npm start
+3. npm start